noInfoPath/noinfopath-kendo-ui/README.md

 |---|----|----|
 |Jeff|2015-08-08T16:38:00Z|Creating a new NoInfoPath module.|

-## kendoQueryParser
+## kendoQueryParser :: INoQueryParser

 ### Overview
+For standardization reasons let's call this an Interface that is required when you have a user interface that provides instructions as how to filter, sort and page a given table or set of data.
+This particular implementation is specific to Kendo UI DataSources, and the Kendo Widgets that interact with them.

-The kendoQueryParser takes the `data` property of the options parameter passed to the Kendo DataSources transport.read method.
-The data object is inspected and its filter, sort, and paging values are converted to NoInfoPath compatible versions.
+The kendoQueryParser takes the `data` property of the `options` parameter passed to the Kendo DataSources transport.read method.
+The `data` object is inspected and its filter, sort, and paging values are converted to NoInfoPath compatible versions.

 ### Methods